rafik83/Meeting/README.md

                 User www-data
                 Hostname 10.11.0.32

+[Capistrano 2](https://rubygems.org/gems/capistrano/versions/2.15.9) and [Capifony](https://everzet.github.io/capifony/) must be installed.

-There are two branches and two command to deploy for each environment:
+There are two branches and two commands to deploy for each environment (to be launched from local machine, not VM):

 - `preprod`